To learn effectively, children with aniridia often need additional help. ‘Special educational needs’ (SEN) services vary greatly across the UK.

 Aniridia also affects everyone differently so each child has to be considered individually.

-If you are a member and have a question or want information, about this or other subjects contact our Enquiries team firstname.lastname@example.org.
-If we cannot answer we will send your question on to Lyn our expert Education Adviser.
-She was a primary school/deputy head/early years advisory teacher in London for nearly forty years and is a parent of a son with aniridia.
+If you are a part of Aniridia Network and have a question or want information, about this or other subjects contact our Enquiries team email@example.com which includes Lyn and Clive our expert Education Adviser and SEN Adocate.